This post contains affiliate links, see disclosure at the bottom of this page or access our full disclosure here.

 From now on, anytime someone asks me about Booking.com, I just point them to this article.

-If you’re not familiar with Booking.com, it’s an incredibly popular travel fare aggregator, and is my is my go-to website to find the best prices on travel.
+If you’re not familiar with Booking.com, it’s an incredibly popular travel fare aggregator, and my go-to website to find the best prices on travel.

 In this review, I’ll explain what makes them so great, and share some tips on how to get the most bang for your buck with Booking.com.